-For an L × L image with M gray levels, $L^2M$ neurons and $1/2L^4M^2$ interconnections are required to represent the image.
-The space complexity is $O(L^4M^2)$ , which is difficult to represent on a conventional computer.
+For an L \times L image with M gray levels, L2M neurons and 1/2L4M2 interconnections are required to represent the image.
+The space complexity is O(L4M2), which is difficult to represent on a conventional computer.
 However simplification is possible if the neurons are sequentially updated.
-As noted earlier, the interconnection strengths given in (13) are independent of subscripts k and 1 and the bias inputs given in (14) are independent of subscript k; the M neurons used to represent the same image gray level function have the same interconnection strengths and bias inputs.
+As noted earlier, the interconnection strengths given in (12) are independent of subscripts k and l and the bias inputs given in (13) are independent of subscript k; the M neurons used to represent the same image gray level function have the same interconnection strengths and bias inputs.
 Hence, the dimensions of the interconnection matrix T and bias input matrix I can be reduced [3].

-IV.
-RESTORATIONS
+5. RESTORATIONS

-Restoration is carried out by neural evaluation and image construction procedure.
-Once the parameters $T{i,k;j,l}$ and $I{i,k}$ are obtained using (13) and (14), each neuron can randomly and asynchronously evaluate and update its state using (8) and (7) accordingly.
+Restoration consists of two steps: neural evaluation and image construction.
+Once the parameters $T{i,k;j,l}$ and $I{i,k}$ are obtained using (12) and (13), each neuron can randomly and asynchronously evaluate and update its state using (8) and (7) accordingly.
 When one quasi-minimum energy point is reached, the image can be constructed using (4).

-The energy of the neural network does not decrease monotonically.
+The neural network energy does not decrease monotonically.
 To successfully restore the image the neural network has to find an optimal solution, which corresponding to the minimum energy of the network.

-Define the state change $\Delta v{i,k}$ of the neuron (i,k) and energy change $\Delta E$ as
+Define the state change $\Delta v{i,k}$ of the neuron (i,k) and energy change ΔE as